ChCyrill/ClojureLab1/README.md

 ## Output

-Comma-separated list of cluster core's indexes in input file (starts with 0)
+List of cluster core's indexes in input file (starts with 0)

 ## Examples